A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Related Works

 \section{Related Works}

-The proposed visual PQI can be regressed by computational models, and it is determined by image saliency intensity and object detection results.
-Therefore, this section reviews computational regression models for blind IQA tasks and camera-based object detection algorithms.
+Since the proposed DQI is inspired by B-IQA and the construction of DQI comprises object detection algorithms, this section reviews computational regression models for B-IQA tasks and camera-based object detection algorithms.